Meet Her Team

 Janelle Acquaah-Harrison (She/Her)

-Brand Partnerships LeadJanelle Acquaah-Harrison, ethnically Ghanaian, London native and Vancouver-raised, embraces storytelling as a powerful anchor in pain and joy.
+Janelle Acquaah-Harrison, ethnically Ghanaian, London native and Vancouver-raised, embraces storytelling as a powerful anchor in pain and joy.
 From a young age, she has used literature, journaling and poetry to navigate complex emotions and help understand the world around her.
 She pursued studies in Psychology and Biology, researching sincerity analysis, attraction perception, antisocial behaviour, and the impact of environmental aesthetics on well-being, fascinated by the grand narrative of belonging.
 Now, her professional focus is on development and behavioural sciences, working toward building more resilient individuals and communities.
 Inspired by her Christian faith, Janelle often returns to a Biblical passage in Joshua 4, The Stones of Remembrance, where the Biblical figure builds a stone sculpture as an act of gratitude and reflection after a challenging feat.
 Solidifying the truth that our stories, journeys and recollections, though sometimes marked with pain, present opportunities to write rich narratives that honour those before us, empower those in the present and inspire the future.

 Tathiana Antoine (She/Her)

-Communication LeadTathiana Antoine is a Canadian-Mauritian creative, yoga instructor and pharmacist.
+Tathiana Antoine is a Canadian-Mauritian creative, yoga instructor and pharmacist.
 She spent much of her life focused on academics, having been told from a young age that there were only two paths in life: academia or creativity.
 Pursuing science, she earned a biology degree and a Doctor of Pharmacy.
 But, over time, she realized that something was missing: a space for creativity and self-expression.
 She has since returned to the things she once loved, embracing a life where creativity and academia coexist.

-Marie Patricia Maïta Nullacoottee (she/her)
+Marie Patricia MaΓ―ta Nullacoottee (she/her)

-Communication My love for art started with music and slowly found its way into visuals through painting, photography, and eventually film, all of which have shaped how I see and understand the world.
-I studied film and graduated with honours and distinction, where my passion for editing deepened.
+Maita Nullacoottee love for art began with music and gradually expanded into visual forms through painting, photography, and eventually film, all of which have shaped how she sees and understands the world.
+She studied film and graduated with honours and distinction, where her passion for editing deepened.
 Editing became a space where music and imagery meet, coming together in a quiet yet powerful way that allows stories to feel alive.
-My work often explores themes of love, grief, belonging, and resilience, rooted in personal experiences and the people who have shaped me.
-Although I’m still at the beginning of my journey, I carry a strong intention to keep growing and evolving within the art world.
-To Build Her Home resonates with me because I believe stories deserve to be told, no matter how small or big; they are how we remember, connect, and hopefully inspire others.

 Chenai Wamambo (She/Her)

-Editor LeadChenai Wamambo is a researcher, writer, and human services professional committed to advancing equity, accountability, and systemic change.
+Chenai Wamambo is a researcher, writer, and human services professional committed to advancing equity, accountability, and systemic change.
 As a Social Sciences and Humanities Research Council (SSHRC) scholar and graduate researcher, her work examines how institutions confront, and too often reproduce, anti-Black racism.

-Her award-winning research, “Are We There Yet?
+Her award-winning research, β€œAre We There Yet?
 A Qualitative Study on Anti-Black Racism and Systemic Change in the Lethbridge School District,” challenges public institutions to move beyond performative commitments toward meaningful transformation.
 The study received a National Student Award and earned Silver in the National Student Thought Leadership competition hosted by the Canadian Association of Programs in Public Administration (CAPPA-ACPAP) and the Institute of Public Administration of Canada (IPAC).

 As Lead Editor, Chenai brings a critical, community-grounded perspective to storytelling and knowledge production.
-She is committed to elevating under represented voices, challenging power structures, and creating spaces where grassroots perspectives lead the conversation.
+She is committed to elevating underrepresented voices, challenging power structures, and creating spaces where grassroots perspectives lead the conversation.